 The start of the New Year calls for an unforgettable celebration with family and friends!
 New Year’s Eve can sneak up on you after Thanksgiving and Christmas festivities take up most of your time.
 However, New Year’s Eve parties, whether intimate or grandiose, are always full of surprises and exciting energy.
-Ring in the New Year this time around by hosting a fun get-together with easy party planning ideas below.
+No matter what your New Year’s Eve party theme is, you can never go wrong with cute decorations, a sparkly outfit, yummy appetizers, and lots of champagne.
+Start designing your party invitations and ring in the New Year this time around by hosting a fun get-together with easy party planning ideas below.

 New Year’s Eve Party Ideas

 When it comes to New Year’s Eve party planning, start with choosing a party idea or theme.
 Your party idea will set the tone for your food, drinks, and decorations, so be sure to choose an idea that fits your party style and budget.
 These party ideas will make your countdown to the New Year a memorable one.

 Host a New Year’s Eve Party at Home: Throw an intimate and fun gathering right at home.
 Going out for New Year’s Eve can seem hectic with large crowds and transportation becoming an issue.
 However, a get-together at your home can inspire you to get creative with your party planning ideas without half the stress.

 Rent a Venue: Go all out this year by hosting a big New Year’s Eve bash at a private space or venue.
 This is a great party idea if you skipped out on throwing a holiday party during Thanksgiving or Christmas time.
 Since you’ll need to send New Year’s invitations for this soiree, begin planning your party right after Thanksgiving and send out invitations by the third week of December.